minetest-mods/jukebox/README.txt

 You can add music by copy your ogg file to the sounds folder and renaming them to e.g. this: jukebox_disc_2.0.ogg
+But pay attention that the sounds have to be mono, else you can hear the music all over the world.

 There are 9 discs so there are the sound files jukebox_disc_1.*.ogg to jukebox_disc_9.*.ogg.
 The small star can be replaced by the numbers 0 to 9.